New Classes Highlight Culture and Inclusion

 Offered to MBA students, the course is designed to help students understand and practice inclusive management skills that will enable them to effectively identify, develop, and lead high-impact, data driven innovations for and with our increasingly diverse world.
 It will be taught by Ella Washington, professor of the practice in management.

-Serving as an elective for the new MBA Certificate in Sustainability, Social Marketing for Good will emphasize the important distinctions that exist in the application of marketing approaches to solving social and environmental problems.
-Commercial marketing primarily revolves around selling goods and services, with market share and profit being drivers of strategy, while social marketing is used to sell a desired behavior.
+Serving as an elective for the new MBA Certificate in Sustainable Business, Social Marketing for Global Good will emphasize the important distinctions that exist in the application of marketing approaches to solving social and environmental problems.
+Commercial marketing primarily revolves around selling goods and services, while social marketing uses the principles of commercial marketing to promote behaviors that benefit individuals and society.

-The class will be taught by Gael O’Sullivan, adjunct professor and project director of AB InBev Foundation Partnership associated with the school’s Business for Impact initiative.
+The class will be taught by Gael O’Sullivan (C’80), adjunct professor and project director with the school’s Business for Impact initiative.